by Nebula Haze

 You don’t have to use water when making cannabutter, but it has a few benefits over using just butter by itself:

 - water leaches out chlorophyll during the cooking process so when the water is removed the resulting butter has less of a green taste and color

-Overall this results in a reduced taste, color and smell of cannabis, while the potency stays the same - it's the secret to making cannabutter that doesn't taste like a skunk just sprayed some cut grass!
-There is still going to be a cannabis taste/smell whenever you make butter, but it's far reduced!
+Overall this results in a reduced taste, color, and smell of cannabis, while the potency stays the same – it’s the secret to making cannabutter that doesn’t taste like a skunk just sprayed some cut grass!
+There is still going to be a cannabis taste/smell whenever you make butter, but this reduces it quite a bit.

 Cons of Using Water

-- cannabutter made with water should be used quickly if kept in the fridge, since the extra moisture makes it more likely to mold than if water wasn't used (however, cannabutter freezes well so it can be put it in the freezer for months without losing any potency, and butter tends to dry out in the freezer)
+- cannabutter made with water should be used quickly if kept in the fridge since the extra moisture makes it more likely to mold than if water wasn’t used (however, cannabutter freezes well so it can be put it in the freezer for months without losing any potency, and butter tends to dry out in the freezer)